By Denise Resnik, Matt’s mom; originally posted on Different Brains

 The First Place Apartments are being formally introduced to the marketplace this month.
 Informative meetings are taking place as we launch our leasing program.
 Families and individuals are gathering for monthly Q&A sessions to explore what’s next—and what’s best—for them and their adult children with autism and other neurodiversities.

 First Place continues work that is consistent with SARRC’s early mantra of answering questions and questioning answers.
-We are focusing on the importance of person-centered planning and community-based solutions that offer safety and security, health care, friends, jobs and lifelong learning—all at a “first home away from home.”
+We are focusing on the importance of person-centered planning and community-based solutions that offer security, health care, friends, jobs and lifelong learning—all at a “first home away from home.”